microsoft/onnxruntime/docs/PyOp.md

         return r1, r2
 ```
 ### Step 4
-Copy mymodule.py into Python sys.path, then inferencing with onnxruntime python API.
+Copy mymodule.py into Python sys.path, then run the model with onnxruntime python API.
 On Windows, please set PYTHONHOME beforehand.
 It should point to directory where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
 * TensorProto.BOOL